gromacs/gromacs/docs/user-guide/cmdline.rst

 |Gromacs| includes many tools for preparing, running and analyzing
 molecular dynamics simulations.
-These are all structured as part of a single :command:`gmx` wrapper binary, and invoked with commands like :command:`gmx grompp`.
+These are all structured as part of a single :command:`gmx` wrapper binary, and invoked with commands like :command:`gmx grompp`. or :command:`gmx mdrun`.
-:ref:`mdrun <gmx mdrun>` is the only other binary that :ref:`can be built <building just the mdrun binary>`; in the normal build it can be run with :command:`gmx mdrun`.
 Documentation for these can be found at the respective sections below, as well as on man pages (e.g., :manpage:`gmx-grompp(1)`) and with :samp:`gmx help {command}` or :samp:`gmx {command} -h`.